AtharvDhakite06/Azure-Learning-/Day-01/01-basics.md

 **What It's Like:** It's like having your private computer space, but sometimes you use the shared internet space too.

-**Example:** A business storing sensitive data in its private space but using the public cloud for extra storage or specific tasks.
+**Example:** A business storing sensitive data in its private space (data center) dB for storage due to sensitive information but using the public cloud for extra Servers or specific tasks.

+## Multi Cloud :
+companies used of services of AWS and Azure mix of cloud providers.

 ### In a Nutshell: